Yuli Gurriel Player Props: Marlins vs. Cardinals

 Yuli Gurriel At The Plate

-- Gurriel has 10 doubles, three triples, three home runs and 20 walks while hitting .266.
+- Gurriel has 10 doubles, three triples, three home runs and 20 walks while batting .269.

-- Gurriel has reached base via a hit in 35 games this season (of 60 played), and had multiple hits in 15 of those games.

-- In 5.0% of his games this season, he has homered, and 1.3% of his trips to the dish.
+- In 4.9% of his games this year, he has homered, and 1.3% of his trips to the plate.

-- Gurriel has driven in a run in 17 games this year (28.3%), including one multiple-RBI game.
+- In 17 games this season, Gurriel has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.